Here are our 6 tips on how to retain your employees:

 If the reason is family-related, you can offer to switch to home office, change working hours or organise differently with colleagues.

 The reasons for leaving an employer are various and individual.
 In some cases, it is appropriate to simply accept the employee’s decision.
-Good communication and appreciation of the workforce is an important pillar in the company and pays off.
+Good communication and appreciation of the workforce is a significant pillar of the company and pays off.
 Understanding what motivates your employees is a good way to retain the best talent.

 How can we support you?